 ⭐️ Alternatively, have lunch at Quinta da Regaliera and then drive to Monserrate Palace (1–3 pm)

 🚗 Uber to an ocean view (30 mins)

 🌊 Views at Cabo da Roca or Praia da Água Doce (3:30–4 pm)

 🏰 Visit Pena Palace before closing (4:30–6:30 pm)

-This travel guide has a one-week Portugal itinerary that shows you how to sequence a Sintra day trip while visiting Lisbon and Porto as well.
+This one-week Portugal itinerary shows how to sequence a Sintra day trip.

 Top 5 Attractions in Sintra